ilastik/ilastik.github.io/documentation/counting/counting.md

 ![alt text](fig/density_scheme2.png)

-The user gives markers (see tutorial below) in the form of **dots (Red)** for the objects centers and **brush-strokes (Green)** for irrelevant background.
-A pixel-wise mapping between local features and the object density is learned directly from these markers.
+The user gives annotations (see tutorial below) in the form of **dots (Red)** for the objects centers and **brush-strokes (Green)** for the irrelevant background.
+A pixel-wise mapping between local features and the object density is learned directly from these annotations.

 This workflow offers the possibility to interactively refine the learned density by:

 * Placing more annotations for the foreground and background
-* Monitoring the object counts in image regions
+* Monitoring the object counts over sub-image regions
-* Constraining the number of objects in image regions (requires CPLEX or GUROBI)
+* Constraining the number of objects in sub-image regions (requires CPLEX or GUROBI)

 <a id="sec_input_data">&nbsp;</a>
 ## Interactive Counting Tutorial